 Management Team with Substantial Operating Experience.
 Our senior management team has extensive operating experience across disciplines in the restaurant and retail sectors, including store operations, marketing, human resources, innovation, real estate, supply chain and finance.
 This team has an average of 15 years of restaurant industry experience, and many of our executives have experience at large public companies.
 In 2008, we hired our President and CEO, Aylwin Lewis.
 Aylwin was previously with Yum!
-Brands, Inc. from 1991 to 2004, most recently as President and Chief Multibranding and Operating Officer, as well as with Sears Holdings from 2004 to 2008, most recently as President and CEO.
+Brands, Inc. from 1991 to 2004, most recently as President and CEO.
 We believe our experienced leadership team is a key driver of our success and positions us to execute our long-term growth strategy.